safinsingh/ankylos/ankylos-template-vscode/README.md

 # @ankylos/template-editorconfig

-An editorconfig configuration for use with other `@ankylos` tools
+A VSCode configuration for use with other `@ankylos` tools